Visiting Universal Studios Orlando is exciting but can be daunting.

 Make sure you type the address of 6000 Universal Blvd into your Sat Nav as I’ve heard stories of people following signs to the employees car park!
 Not how anyone wants to start their morning.

-Also, parking is free after 6pm, unless Halloween Horror Nights is on then normal rules apply, but if you fancy visiting for a couple of hours and have food in City Walk this is nice to know.
+Unless Halloween Horror Nights is on then normal rules apply, but if you fancy visiting for a couple of hours and have food in City Walk this is nice to know.

 If you are staying off of International Drive, the most convenient option would be to download Uber or Lyft and take Taxis as they are relatively inexpensive.